SpinalHDL/NaxRiscv/README.md

 A few things to keep in mind :
 - it is still WIP
 - You can trade FMax IPC Area
-- There is better IPC nor FMAX nor Area configs
+- There is better IPC xor FMAX xor Area configs

 For the following configuration :
 - RV32IMASU, dual issue,OoO, linux compatible